 - Tail Concerto uses the "there's more to the world but you can't go there" method (Justified by claiming navigation systems go haywire when you reach the edge of Prairie and it's just too dangerous to continue, but somehow Waffle and friends manage to make Continuity Cameos in Solatorobo).
 This map◊ shows Prairie (Tail Concerto) relative to Nipon (from the Mamoru-kun disaster preparedness promotions), but leaves out future installments like Shepherd (Solatorobo) and whatever land Strelka Stories will be based in.

 - King's Quest I featured the land of Daventry in a toroidal shape, while the next three games in the series had somewhat of a Wrap Around shape of a sideways cylinder, where the east and west were impassible but north and south wrapped around.
 Oddly enough, the first three games (and possibly the fourth) all take place in the same world, with the third one explicitly revisiting the land of the first one at the end (turns out you can escape a toroid if you climb up a high enough mountain), which meant that the world had different sections that were shaped like cylinders and toroids somehow.
 Or possibly A Wizard Did It.
+An official novelization/walkthrough of the series explained this away as an in-universe "magical law of containment."

 - In Tribes 2, the levels go on forever, but once you pass the mission boundaries, it's just looped copies of the main mission area, making it sort of a toroid.